Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 There are 9 officially marked walking trails in Epping Forest.

-Apart from its natural beauty, Epping Forest has a bit of a reputation for being a crime spot.
+Apart from its natural beauty, Epping Forest has a reputation for being a crime spot.
 There are legends of crimes happening here from the 18th century.
 The story of Hangman’s Hill, the Babes in the Wood murders (1970), and Britain’s most notorious hitman (1989) are some of this place’s few popular crime stories.
 The crime rates have drastically decreased in recent years, but these legends still survive the test of time.

 Leave a Reply